Xia0JianZheng/Godot-Project-Demon-Survival/README.md

 ## Usage
 - To Try the game, follow these steps:

 1. Clone the project, or download the .exe and the .pck file in your local machine.
 2. Run the .exe and enjoy it.
 (Make sure that the .exe and .pck file are in the same location.)

 - To run the project, follow these steps:

 1. Clone the repository to your local machine.
 2. Open Godot Engine 3.5.X
 3. Click on "Import" in the Godot project manager.
 4. Navigate to the cloned repository and select the project folder.
 5. Click "Open" to import the project into Godot.
 6. Once the project is imported, you can click on the project name and click "Run" to start the game.

 - Make sure you have Godot Engine version 3.5.X installed on your machine before running the project.

 ## TODO

+- [x] Make the game fully functional with installer.
+- [x] Create an icon for the game when installed.
 - [ ] Add New Attacks
 - [ ] Add Ability
 - [ ] Complete The Skin Seccion of the Shop